-On December 1, 2021 (the "Closing Date"), the Company consummated the previously announced business combination pursuant to the Business Combination Agreement, dated as of April 12, 2021, as amended from time to time (the "Business Combination Agreement"), by and among the Company, Altimeter Growth Corp., an exempted company limited by shares incorporated under the laws of the Cayman Islands ("AGC"), J2 Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands and a direct wholly-owned subsidiary of GHL ("AGC Merger Sub"), J3 Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands and a direct wholly-owned subsidiary of GHL ("Grab Merger Sub") and Grab Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands and a direct wholly-owned subsidiary of GHL ("Grab Merger Sub") and Grab Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands and a direct wholly-owned subsidiary of GHL ("Grab Merger Sub") and Grab Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands ("GHI").
+On December 1, 2021 (the "Closing Date"), the Company consummated the previously announced business combination pursuant to the Business Combination Agreement, dated as of April 12, 2021, as amended from time to time (the "Business Combination Agreement"), by and among the Company, Altimeter Growth Corp., an exempted company limited by shares incorporated under the laws of the Cayman Islands ("AGC"), J2 Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands and a direct wholly-owned subsidiary of GHL ("AGC Merger Sub"), J3 Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands and a direct wholly-owned subsidiary of GHL ("Grab Merger Sub") and Grab Holdings Inc., an exempted company limited by shares incorporated under the laws of the Cayman Islands ("GHI").
 Pursuant to the Business Combination Agreement, (i) AGC merged with and into AGC Merger Sub, with AGC Merger Sub surviving and remaining as a wholly-owned subsidiary of GHL (the "Initial Merger") and (ii) following the Initial Merger, Grab Merger Sub merged with and into GHI, with GHI being the surviving entity and becoming a wholly-owned subsidiary of GHL (the "Acquisition Merger", and collectively with the Initial Merger and the other transactions contemplated by the Business Combination Agreement, the "Business Combination").